lonelycrab888/BiooBang/README.md

 ```bash
 conda activate BiooBang
 ```

+Typical install time on a “normal" desktop computer: “Approximately 5-10 minutes, assuming a stable internet connection and pre-installed Python (version 3.9 or later).“

 ### Download Pre-trained Models
 Our pre-trained model could be downloaded from [Google Drive](https://drive.google.com/drive/folders/1vw8UOTkT3bbAdrdYwoFiDiNymlUYA-uu) and place the `pytorch_model.bin` files in the `./pretrained_model/../` folder.